ForeignOx/notes/Mathematics/Pure/Discrete Mathematics/Ordered Choice of Indistinct Objects without Replacement.md

 $$
-and the answer to the original problem of finding all arrangements of the four letters in BALL is $\frac{4!}{2}$ Using this idea, we now consider the arrangements of all six letter in PEPPER There are $3!$ arrangements with the P's distinguished for each earrangement in which the P's are distinguished for each arrangement fin which the P's are not distinguished, for example,
+and the answer to the original problem of finding all arrangements of the four letters in BALL is $\frac{4!}{2}$ Using this idea, we now consider the arrangements of all six letter in PEPPER There are $3!$ arrangements with the P's distinguished for each earrangement in which the P's are distinguished for each arrangement in which the P's are not distinguished, for example,
 $$
 \{P_{1},E,P_{2},P_{3},E,R\},\{ P_{1},E,P_{3},P_{2},E,R \},\{ P_{2},E,P_{1},P_{3},E,R \},\{ P_{2},E,P_{3},P_{1},E,R \},\{ P_{3},E,P_{1},P_{2},E,R \},
 $$